Source-It-Fresh/.github/profile/README.md

 * :left_right_arrow: Parrallell_2026:
   - :white_circle: ...-2026: :heavy_dollar_sign: Looking for [fiscal host](https://docs.opencollective.com/help/fiscal-hosts/fiscal-hosts) infrastructure to back and integrate/implement a donations model.
-  - :white_circle: ...-2026: :open_book: The transaction layer is for all users to conclude payments to providers of goods and or services.
-This portion of our application has not been concluded and contributors are invited to participate. transact@sourceitfresh.com
+  - :white_circle: ...-2026: :open_book: The transaction layer portion of our application has not been concluded; Contributors are invited to participate. transact@sourceitfresh.com
   - :white_circle: ...-2026: :world_map: Condensed Public Roadmap with milestones and fearure timeline.

 ## :sunrise: Next Steps :